MicrosoftDocs/sdk-api/sdk-api-src/content/windows.devices.alljoyn.interop/nn-windows-devices-alljoyn-interop-iwindowsdevicesalljoynbusattachmentfactoryinterop.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IWindowsDevicesAllJoynBusAttachmentFactoryInterop</b> interface inherits from <a href="/windows/desktop/api/inspectable/nn-inspectable-iinspectable">IInspectable </a>. <b>IWindowsDevicesAllJoynBusAttachmentFactoryInterop</b> also has these types of members:
+The <b>IWindowsDevicesAllJoynBusAttachmentFactoryInterop</b> interface inherits from <a href="/windows/desktop/api/inspectable/nn-inspectable-iinspectable">IInspectable </a>. <b>IWindowsDevicesAllJoynBusAttachmentFactoryInterop</b> also has these types of members:

 ## -see-also